phly/PhlyRestfully/README.md

 ));
 ```

-When this object is used within a `HalItem`, it will be rendered as an
+When this object is used within a `HalResource`, it will be rendered as an
 embedded resource:

 ```javascript